zluo16/js-jquery-stop-propogation-readme-web-051517/README.md

 Let's say you're building a course registration site for a Flatiron.
 You need to build a list of available course, and include some details about each course.

-You need to build is so that when you click a course, the details about the course disappear and reappear.
+You need to build it so that when you click a course, the details about the course disappear and reappear.
 Each course would need to have a click event that toggles the details.
 Flatiron also wants to be able to remove courses if they're not offered that semester, so there will need to be a button that removes that course (an `x`)

 We'd end up with some HTML like this: